mugetsu7/cs3535/InquiryReport/IR5.md

 # Problem
-How does Shazam or other software recognize and identify songs
+How does Shazam or other software recognize and identify songs?

 # Question
 1. What are the steps necessary of the recognizing and identifying process?